rahulsoni2020/ipl-shorts/README.md

 - **Backend**: The backend handles business logic and serves the scraped data to the frontend.
 - **Frontend**: The frontend displays the data, providing users with an interactive and responsive interface built using Tailwind CSS.

-## Contributing

-Feel free to fork the project and submit pull requests for any improvements or bug fixes.
-Please make sure to test your changes and provide adequate documentation.

-## License

-This project is licensed under the **MIT License**.